 The accounting policies followed by Western Digital Corporation (the "Company") are set forth in Part II, Item 8, Note 1 of the Notes to Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the year ended June 28, 2013.
 In the opinion of management, all adjustments necessary to fairly state the unaudited condensed consolidated financial statements have been made.
 All such adjustments are of a normal, recurring nature.
 Certain information and footnote disclosures normally included in the consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") have been condensed or omitted pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+Certain prior year amounts have been reclassified to conform to the current year presentation.
 These unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's Annual Report on Form 10-K for the year ended June 28, 2013.
 The results of operations for interim periods are not necessarily indicative of results to be expected for the full year.